Technology Teaching Studies 6: Textile Technology

 8. Understand how to design challenging, engaging and supportive lessons and lesson sequences.

-- Design and produce patterns for garment manufacturing.
+- Patterns for garment manufacturing.

 Written Assignment: Assignment 1 - Contemporary Eco Fashion Designer